pln-dna/pln-dna.github.io/docs/index.md

 You should try to find a surname project that relates to your paternal line.
 These may focus on surnames or geographical areas.
 Some projects have funds that might be able to subsidise or entirely pay for the testing of suitable candidates.

-Note that if you are aware of an adoption or name-change along your paternal line, you should be open about this as it will otherwise mislead the contextual analysis of your Y-DNA data.
+Note that if you are aware of or suspect an adoption or surname-change along your paternal line, you should be open about this as it will otherwise mislead the contextual analysis of your Y-DNA data.

 ## What test to go for ?